UCL/research-computing-with-cpp/02libraries/sec01ChoosingLibraries.md

 * If library has:
     * [MIT][MITLicense] and [BSD][BSDLicense] are permissive.
 So you can do what you want, including sell it on.
     * [Apache][ApacheLicense] handles multiple contributors and patent rights, but is basically permissive.

+### Third Party Licenses

+CAVEAT: This is not legal advice.
+If in doubt, seek your own legal advice.

+* When you distribute your code, the licenses of any libraries you use takes effect
+* If library has:
     * [GPL][GPLLicense] requires you to open-source your code, including changes to the library you imported, and your work is considered a "derivative work", so must be shared.
     * [LGPL][LGPLLicense] for libraries, but use dynamic not static linkage.
 If you use static linking its basically as per [GPL][GPLLicense].